hyeonguklim/longterm-extreme/README.md

 - `pce.m`: surrogate model building using polynomial chaos expansion (PCE)

 ### subfunctions
-The subfuctions needed for MCS and IS are attached at the bottom lines in the main functions:
+The subfuctions needed for running the main functions are:

 - `incdfHs`: inverse cumulative distribution function (cdf) of Hs
 - `pdfHs`: probability density function (pdf) of Hs